EmilyLopez-Ichikawa/Love-Letters/.github/ISSUE_TEMPLATE/custom.md

 ---

-1. UI Link or description
+#UI Link or description
-[text here]

-2. What user problem does this solve?
+#What user problem does this solve?
-[text here]

-3. Acceptance Criteria (Given, When, Then) Happy and Sad Path [text here]
+#Acceptance Criteria (Given, When, Then) Happy and Sad Path

-4. Developer Implementation Notes
+#Developer Implementation Notes
-[text here]